m41130/BlogposterDEV/docs/modules/notificationManager.md

 - This module does not expose meltdown events directly.
 Instead it listens on `notificationEmitter` for `notify` events.

 Each integration can perform its own security checks before sending data externally.

+See the high level [Notification System](../notification_system.md) guide for configuration examples.